ctsit/copy_email_alert_log_to_field/README.md

 # Copy Email Alert Log to Field
 A REDCap module to copy email alert log entries into a user-defined REDCap text field.
-All alerts for tied to an event will appear in the corresponding field on that event.
+All alerts tied to an event will appear in the corresponding field on that event.

 ![](img/comment_field.png)